The History of Find That Rose

 For a few years I had Annually produced for the National Rose Festival (held then at the Garden of The Rose home of the now lamented Royal National Rose Society Garden of The Rose St Albans) a small booklet which helped visitors find which of the exhibiting growers grew the roses displayed in the marquee.
 Peter and Mark approached me suggesting I extended the booklet to cover all retail members.
 My family thought I was mad to agree.
 I was!

 The first Edition of Find that Rose was launched at the 1983 Rose Festival.
 The way I created this now seems very antiquated.
 It was duplicating machine to the ready.
 I devised a “stencil” sheet with space for variety and all growers’ codes.
 From Growers information I marked the sheets when they listed a specific variety.
 As three letter codes for the Festival prototype had been used for each exhibitor this was adopted for Find That Rose.
-From folders of alphabetical varieties I carefully typed the information onto pages.
+From folders of alphabetical varieties, I carefully typed the information onto pages.
 The Printer then shrunk, photocopied, and bound the booklet.
 To add colour Burton McCall (of Secateurs fame) sponsored the front cover of (un-named) “Just Joey” which became the world favourite rose in 1994.
-Now days the front cover is sponsored by Roses U.K. the marketing body of the U.K. Rose Industry, and features the current Rose of The Year.
+From the following year the front cover is sponsored by Roses U.K. the marketing body of the U.K. Rose Industry, and features the current Rose of The Year.
+With money tight for marketing the ROTY the cover in the last few editions were not sponsored but continued to feature the new Rose of The Year.
+Other Breeders helped with sponsoring a small selection of other variety illustrations.

-The aims of Find That Rose until recently, was to help people find a particular rose, and guide them to a member of the British Rose Growers Association and to promote such growers.
+The aims of Find That Rose was to help people find a particular rose and a Grower of that variety.
+Originally the Growers listed would have been a member of the British Rose Growers Association and to promote such growers.
 This association no longer exists, but some growers remain members of HTA British Rose Group, and Find That Rose features most of these Growers.
-Find That Rose is now an independent publication so also features other growers and leading stockiest..
+Find That Rose continued as an independent publication so also then featured other growers and trusted stockiest.

 Back to the history.
 Then in my “spare time” from Christmas to early May was devoted to the creation of the next Edition.
-I progressed from marking previous editions, adding new varieties, grower etc. to a word processor.
+I progressed from marking previous editions, adding new varieties, growers etc. to a word processor.
 Imagine what a state I was in when one year my obsolete word processors drive failed and other word processors/computers could not “read” the discs.
 The relief that just in the nick of time a new drive was found and fitted.
-Today I have a computer and supply the designer the variety information from a memory stick.
+I progressed to a computer and then supplied the designer the variety information from a memory stick.

 Chelsea used to be the launch pad for Find That Rose but now it is difficult to sell copies at Chelsea.
 Gone are the days when we were able to sell thousands of copies from the British Association of Representing Breeder’s stand.
 After they ceased exhibiting copies were openly available from BRGA Chelsea exhibitors.
 Then came the shocking news Find That Rose! was to be treated like a top shelf magazine!
 The RHS banned us from displaying copies on our individual members stands; we could only sell them from under the “counter”!
 This considerably hit sales.
 After this our aim was to have copies available for the Rose Festival tent at Hampton Court.
-However sales were not real encouraged, and with the ever changing face of the industry, where many stockiest do not have an accurate list until mid summer in the last few years publication has been around the end of July.
-Now the aim is to have it published as early as possible in August.
-Due to the ever increasing popularity of container plants the current Edition is also helpful for searching roses in containers for late spring and summer sales.
-So the 37th Edition covers Autumn 2019 and during the main bare root season and container plants which are in the main supplied after the traditional bare root planting season has been completed in late spring.
-Therefore the cover states AUTUMN 2019-SUMMER 2020.
+However, sales were not really encouraged, and with the ever-changing face of the industry, where many contributors did not have an accurate list until mid-summer in the last few years publication has been around the end of the sum July.
+Eventually the aim was to have it published as early as possible in August.
+Due to the ever-increasing popularity of container plants, it became obvious each Edition is helpful for searching roses in containers for late spring and summer sales.
+So when the 37th Edition covering Autumn 2019 and during the main bare root season and container plants which are in the main supplied after the traditional bare root planting season has been completed in late spring.
+Therefore, the cover stated AUTUMN 2019-SUMMER 2020.
+The last book the 38th covered Autumn 2020- Summer 2021.

-We depend on good publicity and direct sales, as we have been unable to persuade Bookshops, Garden Centres etc. to stock copies.
-If we could turn the clock back then we should have approach a publisher and then they could have marketed it.
-Find That Rose would have been more expensive but there would be far fewer frustrated prospective customers.
-I constantly receive letters from people who cannot understand why Find That Rose is so difficult to find and purchase.
+We depended on good publicity and direct sales, as we were unable to persuade Bookshops, Garden Centres etc. to stock copies.
+If we could turn the clock back then we should have approached a publisher and then they could have marketed it.
+Find That Rose would have been more expensive but there would have been far fewer frustrated prospective customers.
+I constantly received letters from people who cannot understand why Find That Rose is so difficult to find and purchase.

 By the 24th Edition it was obvious that with modern technology available that “Find That Rose!” had to move with the times.
-My desire has been to see that “Find That Rose!” remains the authentic guide to who grows what in the UK Rose Industry.
-As I despaired at misleading websites, which give hope to searchers by listing extinct varieties, I felt the time had come to put the variety/grower section on the web.
+My desire was that “Find That Rose!” remained the authentic guide to who grows what in the UK Rose Industry.
+As I despaired at misleading websites, which give hope to searchers by listing extinct varieties or not available in the U.K, I felt the time had come to put the variety/grower section on the web.
 Varieties come and go as do growers.
 I cannot guarantee that every single variety available in the U.K. is here!
-However I believe that Find That Rose site has at least 95% of the varieties that are grown in the U.K. It is I am confident the most comprehensive “UK rose finder site” Each year there is a New Edition of the book to cover the next season and the site is up date at that time … approx. end July
+However, I believe that Find That Rose site has at least 95% of the varieties that are grown in the U.K. It is I am confident the most comprehensive “UK rose finder site” Each year until Autumn 2021 there was a New Edition of the book to cover the next season and the site was up date at that time well before the start of the Autumn selling season enabling forward booking of plants and planning.

-There are still too many new varieties with unattractive selling names as regretfully some Breeders are unaware of the importance of names.
-Equally the new trend to re-brand classifications is confusing to the buyer.
+There are still too many new varieties with unattractive selling names but Breeders are now appreciating the importance of names.
+Most annoying is the trend to re-brand classifications which is confusing to the buyer.
 I receive many letters on this and names.
 On a positive note I am sure that Find That Rose! has influenced the growing trend of varieties to celebrate various occasions.
 This business I am confident will continue to grow.
 Find That Rose remains all about names.
 Names invoking memories, and dreams of roses to come.

 DID YOU KNOW ….
 A FEW “Find That Rose!” facts and figures